Is There A Doctor I Can See For Help With Depression?

 What to look for in a provider

-Any provider you meet with should hold the appropriate licenses for their particular state, which signifies to patients like you that they’ve completed the necessary training to do their job well.
+Any provider you meet with should hold the appropriate licenses for their particular state, which signifies they’ve completed the necessary training to do their job well.
 All therapists on a platform like BetterHelp, for example, are licensed, trained, experienced, and accredited psychologists (PhD / PsyD), marriage and family therapists (MFT), clinical social workers (LCSW), or licensed professional counselors (LPC).
 If you’re unsure of whether the mental health professional you’re interested in working with holds the proper certifications, it’s your right to ask.

 iStock/FG Trade